morimoTea/png2icns-shortcut/README.md

 6. The `icns` file will be generated in the same directory!

 ## Contents of `icns` file
-Generated `icns` file contains 10 different sized images.
+Generated `icns` file contains 10 different sized icons.
 <div align="center">

 | index | internal name | size |